Exclusive — Erik Prince: Afghanistan Proves Taiwan Should Buy Nukes

 “The Taiwanese must be very concerned about how much they can rely on the U.S.,” Prince said Monday’s edition of SiriusXM’s Breitbart News Daily with host Alex Marlow.
 “If I were the Taiwanese leadership, I would load up an airplane full of cash and fly to either India or Pakistan and go buy a few nuclear weapons, because it’s really ultimately up to them to determine their own defense [and] their own deterrence, because I don’t think they can depend on the United States showing up for that.”

-President Joe Biden’s approach towards Afghanistan demonstrates unreliability of U.S. support for Taiwan against China, Prince determined.
+President Joe Biden’s approach towards Afghanistan demonstrates the unreliability of U.S. support for Taiwan against China, Prince determined.

 He remarked, “Ultimately, Taiwan needs to defend itself.
 They need to prove that with their willingness to defend themselves and certainly a nuclear deterrence is the best way from to do that.”

-Prince said weapons and military vehicles abandoned by the Pentagon in Afghanistan have been acquired by the Taliban, Iran, and others.
+Prince said weapons and military vehicles the Pentagon abandoned in Afghanistan have been acquired by the Taliban, Iran, and others.
+Breitbart News could not independently verify this claim.

 He stated, “Hundreds of thousands of small arms, artillery machine guns, high-precision brand new drones still in the package — these are eight- and twelve-hour surveillance drones that go for $3 million a piece — hundreds of aircraft — fixed-wing and helicopters — including laser-guided bombs laser-guided rockets, some pretty capable stuff, much of which has already shipped on to Iran or sold off.”

-Afghanistan could have been “pacified” for five percent of the cost spent by the Pentagon with a “practical,” “cheap,” and “effective” strategy built upon special operations forces coordinating with local tribes, Prince said.
+Afghanistan could have been “pacified” for five percent of the cost spent by the Pentagon with a “practical,” “cheap,” and “effective” strategy built upon special operations forces coordinating with local tribes, Prince argued.

 “[The Taliban] say, ‘You have the watches but [we] has the time,” he remarked.
 “If you focus on being practical and cheap and effective, you can certainly out wait and outlast them.
 If we had just focused on what worked in the first place — the first six months — you had special operations backed by a little air power and they smashed the Taliban from October of 2001 and until the summer of 2002.”